six0four/ceng254/invokejava.md

 ## Getting started with Lab 10
 1. Use an ssh terminal such as <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a> to connect to apollo.humber.ca
-2. Once logged in change to an appropriate directory such as the one that you used for JSP:
+2. Once logged in create and change to an appropriate directory similar to the one that you used for JSP on munro:
 ```
+[n12345678@apollo ~]$ mkdir ceng254
 [n12345678@apollo ~]$ cd ceng254
 ```
 3. create a file Hello.java containing: